 The Oasis at Death Valley: Preserving the Past While Upgrading for the Future

-How a historic gem in the middle of the desert is being re-born for modern times
+How a historic gem in the middle of the desert was re-born

 Change doesn’t come quickly in Death Valley National Park.
 Here, where geological time remains the standard, human impacts are minimal and the landscape is seemingly eternal.

-So the renovations and modernization taking place at The Oasis at Death Valley in California, formerly Furnace Creek Resort, represent a unique challenge.
-How do you take such classic destinations as The Inn at Death Valley and The Ranch At Death Valley into a new era of sustainability and guest comforts while also maintaining the experience that generations of travelers have come to cherish?
+So, recent renovations and modernization at The Oasis at Death Valley in California, formerly Furnace Creek Resort, represented a unique challenge.
+How do you take such classic destinations as The Inn at Death Valley and The Ranch at Death Valley into a new era of sustainability and guest comforts while also maintaining the experience that generations of travelers have come to cherish?

 That’s the question that Rebecca Stone and Chris Vandall of Denver’s OZ Architecture faced as they took on the job.
 Arriving in the area and seeing The Inn at Death Valley, the two architects immediately understood just what a unique project they were embarking on.

-“The architecture and style at the inn is really a beautiful older structure made out of a lot of adobe.
-We found out later that the adobe was actually harvested on the site of the inn,” says project manager Vandall, who has visited the resort monthly while working on the effort.
+“The architecture and style at The Inn is really a beautiful older structure made out of a lot of adobe.
+We found out later that the adobe was actually harvested on the site of The Inn,” said project manager Vandall, who visited the resort monthly while working on the effort.
 “I also thought the setting was just striking.
-The colors change a lot, the sky changes a lot, and the inn sits on a hill with these really amazing views up and down and across the valley.
+The colors change a lot, the sky changes a lot, and The Inn sits on a hill with these really amazing views up and down and across the valley.
 It’s a really neat perspective on the desert.”

 Reimagining a Classic

-While returning guests will certainly notice the inn’s new features, such as the Mission Gardens, a beautiful event space ingeniously crafted from the ruins of a historic adobe building that burned in a fire, many of the sustainable design elements will be invisible to casual observers.
+While returning guests will certainly notice The Inn’s fresh features, such as the Mission Gardens, a beautiful event space ingeniously crafted from the ruins of a historic adobe building that burned in a fire, many of the sustainable design elements will be invisible to casual observers.
 They include:

 Meanwhile, Back at the Ranch

-“The ranch was very different,” says Stone.
+“The Ranch was very different,” said Stone.
 “It’s sort of national park in feel but also this homestead kind of place.
 It feels a little more like a dude ranch.
-I like that aspect of the ranch because you’re expecting to arrive at a national park but then there’s also this cool little saloon and steakhouse and cabins and motorcyclists hanging out on the front porch.
+I like that aspect of The Ranch because you’re expecting to arrive at a national park but then there’s also this cool little saloon and steakhouse and cabins and motorcyclists hanging out on the front porch.
 It’s very welcoming.
 Not frilly or fancy.”

-Adds Vandall, “There’s also a mining piece to the ranch because of all of the artifacts at the Borax Museum.
+Added Vandall, “There’s also a mining piece to The Ranch because of all of the artifacts at the Borax Museum.
 The old train and the wagons give the ranch an Old West character.”

-At the ranch, some of the buildings were dated and in need of major renovations.
-The check-in building, actually an old trailer, is being replaced by a more proper arrival facility with a shaded front porch where guests can gather, says Stone.
+At The Ranch, some of the buildings were dated and in need of major renovations.
+The check-in building, actually an old trailer, was replaced by a proper arrival facility with a shaded front porch where guests can gather, said Stone.
 Some consideration was given to keeping and renovating the long-time food and beverage building.
-Instead, it will be replaced within the existing footprint by a new greener structure that Stone says could “last for 100 more years.
-In the big picture of sustainable architecture and national parks, it will be much more energy efficient and fit better into the environment.
+Ultimately, it was replaced within the existing footprint by a new greener structure that Stone said could “last for 100 more years.
+In the big picture of sustainable architecture and national parks, it is much more energy efficient and fit better into the environment.
 We could have band-aided the existing buildings but they weren’t going to be lasting.
 This was the right time.”

-For more travel experiences to Beautiful Places on Earth™ available from Xanterra Parks & Resorts and its affiliated properties, visit xanterra.com/explore.
+For more travel experiences available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/stories.

 Written by: Matt Jaffe